pjenvey/path-pep/pep-0NNN.rst

 the standard library to support pathlib object widely.

-The lack of safety in converting pathlib objects to strings comes from the fact that only way to get a string representation of the path was to pass the object to ``str()``.
+The lack of safety in converting pathlib objects to strings comes from the fact that only generic way to get a string representation of the path was to pass the object to ``str()``.
 This can pose a problem when done blindly as nearly all Python objects have some string representation whether they are a path or not, e.g.
 ``str(None)`` will give a result that